 In addition, landlords in Georgia must give the tenant a written list of preexisting damage to the rental before collecting a security deposit.
 Landlords in Georgia must also provide tenants with advance notice before taking any deductions out of the security deposit, such as for the cost of repairing damage to the property caused by the tenant.
 A landlord who owns ten or fewer rental units, unless those units are managed by an outside party, does not need to supply a written list of preexisting damage.

-If you want to go right to the source and look up Georgia law on security deposits -- or if you're writing a letter to your landlord or tenant and want to cite the applicable law -- the relevant statute(s) can be found at Georgia Code Annotated § § 44-7-30 to 44-7-37.
-Your city or county might have different landlord-tenant and security deposit laws than those at the state level in Georgia.
-For tips on looking up Georgia state and local laws, check out Nolo's State Laws & Legal Research section.
+If you want to go right to the source and look up Georgia law on security deposits -- or if you're writing a letter to your landlord or tenant and want to cite the applicable law -- the relevant statute(s) can be found at Georgia Code Annotated § § 44-7-30 to 44-7-37 (2020).
+Visit the Georgia General Assembly's website to read the code, or check out the Library of Congress’s legal research site.